 HOSPITALITY SUITE AND ORGANIZED EVENTS

-This policy has been established in order to put all exhibitors on an equal footing with regard to visiting with registered participants.
-The policy was recommended by the AFSA Manufacturer/Supplier Council and approved by the Board of Directors.
+This policy has been established to put all exhibitors on an equal footing concerning visiting with registered participants.
+The AFSA Manufacturer/Supplier Council recommended the policy and approved it by the Board of Directors.
 We are asking all exhibiting companies to read and comply with this document.
-The policy for use of hospitality suites and organized events is stated as follows: “AFSA members, exhibitors and registered guests are not permitted to organize or sponsor hospitality suites, seminars, parties or other organized functions during the official convention dates (defined as 10/16/22 through the closing evening event on 10/19/22).
+The policy for the use of hospitality suites and organized events is stated: “AFSA members, exhibitors, and registered guests are not permitted to organize or sponsor large open invitation hospitality suites, seminars, parties, and events.
+Functions with customers shall be limited to smaller specific events such as dinners, lunches, breakfasts, or shows during the official AFSA convention dates, starting with the opening of registration through the closing event as detailed on the published convention schedule.
 There are no exceptions.
 Violators will be assessed a permanent penalty of 50 percent of their accumulated exhibitor points for booth assignment priority for all future years.
 Violators with no points to lose will not be permitted to exhibit in the following year.”

 ADVERTISING AND HANDOUTS